South Asian Studies (2022 - 2024)

 For students who matriculate in CAS as freshmen, at least three of the four courses must be completed at NYU.
-Transfer students may be allowed to count up to two transfer courses toward the minor (upon review and approval of faculty adviser); they must always complete two courses for the minor at NYU.
+Transfer students may be allowed to count up to two transfer courses toward the minor (upon review and approval of the faculty adviser); they must always complete two courses for the minor at NYU.

 With prior approval, one independent study course can count toward the minor.

-One course can automatically double count for the South Asian minor and another major/minor, and two courses can be considered by student petition.
+One course can automatically double count for the South Asian minor and another major/minor, and two courses may be considered by student petition.
 Other majors and minors may have stricter policies on double counting of courses; students must check with their other departments.

 The minor does not satisfy either Societies and the Social Sciences or Expressive Culture in the College Core Curriculum.